Gendered Impacts of the COVID-19 Pandemic

 AbstractThe Covid-19 pandemic has resulted in the deepest global recession since the Great Depression of the 1930s.
 In most high-income countries, the pandemic recession has resulted in an unusually large impact on women in the labor market, driven in part by the sectoral distribution of employment losses and in part by childcare needs during closures of schools and daycares.
 In this paper, we provide evidence on how the pandemic recession has affected working women in a set of developing countries, and discuss potential long-run consequences for gender equality in the labor market.
 Some of the factors affecting women’s employment in rich countries are equally important elsewhere, such as the role of increased childcare needs during the pandemic.
 Important differences arise from the role of work in the informal sector and a lack of effective social insurance systems.
 The depth and duration of the pandemic itself is another source of differences, with a smaller initial impact on most developing countries but also a more drawn-out recovery.
 For both the immediate impact and long-run consequences, we point to the role of employment flexibility.
 In rich countries, expanded job flexibility, primarily in the form of working from home, helped protect women’s employment during the crisis and brings the prospect of lower gender inequality in the post-pandemic new normal.
 In many developing countries there is less evidence for increased job flexibility, which suggests that gender gaps in the labor market are likely to widen during the crisis and beyond.

-COVID-19, Job Losses, and Intimate Partner Violence
+COVID-19, Job Loss, and Intimate Partner Violence in Peru

 - J1 - Demographic Economics